Why Wasn’t the Driver Charged with a Crime?

 Whether or not a crime has been committed, the family/estate of the deceased motorcyclist can bring a civil lawsuit for wrongful death seeking money damages and, in some cases, punitive damages against the people and or companies responsible for causing the motorcyclist’s death.

-The failure to see what there is to be seen on the road or keep a proper lookout is a violation of the NYS Vehicle and Traffic Law. it is a traffic infraction, not a crime even if the motorcyclist is killed.
-This is what happens in almost all motorcycle accidents.
-The driver doesn’t see the motorcycle.
-This is how we win most of our motorcycle accident cases.
-We prove that the driver didn’t see the motorcycle.
+The failure to exercise due care is a violation of § 1146 of the NYS Vehicle and Traffic Law.
+This is what happens in almost all motorcycle and pedestrian accidents.
+The driver doesn’t see the motorcycle or the pedestrian.
+This is how we win most of our motorcycle accident and pedestrian accident cases.
+We prove that the driver didn’t see the motorcycle or pedestrian.

-If a driver didn’t see the motorcycle when making a left turn, the driver also “failed to yield” which is not a crime but a violation of the New York State Vehicle & Traffic Law.
+If a driver didn’t see the motorcycle when making a left turn, the driver also “failed to yield” which is a violation of the New York State Vehicle & Traffic Law.

 We are often successful in proving a violation of the New York State Vehicle & Traffic Law by filing a motion for summary judgment which requests an order of the court ruling that the driver is 100% responsible for causing the motorcycle accident and provides 9% interest on any amount awarded.